 5. Feedback & Review

-The final step in the intelligence cycle is to get feedback from your client about your product.
+The final step in the Intelligence Cycle is to get feedback from your customer about your product.
 Frankly, there are not too many differences between an analyst’s world and yours.
-How useful was your work for the client?
+How useful was your work for the customer?
 What changes would they prefer next time?
-This phase can also involve a personal self-evaluation, lessons learned to streamline the whole cycling or an answer to the question of how to approach your counterpart better the next time.
+This phase can also involve a personal self-evaluation and a reflection on lessons learned about how to approach your customer the next time.

 The Reality of the Intelligence Cycle

 - When was the last time you focused on collection alone?
 If you’re an academic or writer, you’re probably always gathering and processing information — without a clue if and how you’ll use it.
 Discovering something new might spark your interest in pursuing a new project.
-Then again, as you stumble upon even more resources you might have to dismiss your whole endeavour once again.
+Then, as you stumble upon more resources, you might have to dismiss your whole endeavour again.

 - There’s a problem with the Dissemination phase, too.
 You wouldn’t be the first person to produce a powerful report for your audience to completely ignore.
 For various reasons: Maybe the need for your manager has changed.
-Maybe your clients just wanted their existing beliefs validated while you didn’t read between the lines, or your spine got in the way.
+Maybe your customer just wanted their existing beliefs validated.
+You failed to read between the lines, or your spine got in the way.

 In sum, the reality is that many phases of the supposed cycle happen simultaneously, in reverse order, or not at all.
-Yet, any attempts to replace the intelligence cycle have been in vain.
-For example, a more interactive and complex conceptualisation of a ‘web of intelligence’ never caught on.
+Regardless, any attempts to replace the Intelligence Cycle have been in vain.
+More interactive and complex conceptualisations of the process such as the Web of Intelligence never caught on.
 Most likely because of its simplicity, the Intelligence Cycle just won’t die.

 Sensemaking is a mess.
-Of course, the intelligence cycle cannot reflect life’s complexity in its entirety.
+Of course, the Intelligence Cycle cannot reflect life’s complexity in its entirety.
 But we could argue that that’s the whole point.
 It seems like this mental model is so popular precisely because it’s highly simplified.
-It’s almost like an ideal for a sensemaking process; very much like its close relative, the OODA Loop, its close relatives in the family of decision-making tools.
+Very much like DODAR and the OODA Loop, its close relatives in the family of decision-making tools.

-We can think of the Intelligence Cycle as a tool to navigate the discovery of knowledge.
-A guideline to find a start when you don’t know where to begin or to get unstuck when you’re unsure what to do next.
-If the phases only serve as anchor points in your work process, the intelligence cycle has done its job.
+Ultimately, the Intelligence Cycle is a tool to navigate the discovery of knowledge.
+A guide to finding a start when you don’t know where to begin or to get you unstuck when you’re unsure what to do next.
+If the phases only serve as anchor points in your work process, the Intelligence Cycle has done its job.